Greg Mortimer Review and Specifications

 Review of Greg Mortimer

-With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC 6), Greg Mortimer complies with the latest polar code specifications, offering unprecedented levels of safety and environmental protection.
+With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Greg Mortimer complies with the latest polar code specifications, offering unprecedented levels of safety and environmental protection.
 Exclusively designed for polar cruises, the vessel allows Aurora Expeditions to continue to provide the company's authentic, top quality small-ship travel experience.

 The ship is equipped with the latest propulsion and return-to-port systems.
 It also has top-notch dynamic positioning technology - computer-controlled systems allowing automatic maintenance of the vessel's position through its own propulsion units (thrusters and propellers).
 This allows stable floating while maintaining the necessary stability for launching watercraft - and without using anchors.

-Aurora Expeditions’ newest ship makes access to nature much more easier and offers guests a more comfortable experience along with dedicated observation decks and outdoor viewing areas.
-It provides better adventure ship travel opportunities via a custom-designed platform for seakayaking, snorkeling and scuba diving.
-A fleet of small-sized Zodiacs (inflatable boats) are used for passenger transportation between the ship and land.
-The aft-located Zodiac loading platform also allows easy boarding.
-The ship has two lifeboats (full passenger capacity) and spacious Sun Deck used for both relaxation and wildlife viewing.
+Aurora Expeditions new ships make access to nature much more easier and offer more comfortable experiences with dedicated observation decks and outdoor viewing areas.
+The ship features a custom-designed marina (watersports platform) for seakayaking, snorkeling and scuba diving.
+A fleet of 20 small-sized Zodiacs (inflatable boats) are used for passenger transportation (tendering and landings).
+The aft-located Zodiac loading platform allows easy boarding.
+The ship has lifeboats (full passenger capacity) and spacious Sun Deck used for both relaxation and wildlife viewing.

-On January 22, 2018, Aurora Expedition officially announced the new ship's full polar cruise itinerary program for the vessel's inaugural season 2019-2020.
+On January 22, 2018, Aurora Expedition officially announced MS Greg Mortimer's full polar cruise itinerary program for the inaugural season 2019-2020.

 The "Inaugural Cruise" to Antarctica was scheduled for October 2019.
 Follow a total of 20 voyages (season 2019-2020) which itineraries visit Antarctic Peninsula, South Georgia Island (UK) and The Falklands, as well as the located in the Arctic Ocean Svalbard (Norway), Jan Mayen Island (Norway), Franz Josef Land (Russia), East Greenland, Iceland.